pengbingxin/FragGPT-Interface/README.md

 # FragGPT data

-Due to the size limit, train data and the pretrained checkpoints can be download from xxx
+The data and code are being organized and will be completed soon.